 Goggles: If you can’t see clearly on the mountain, you certainly aren’t going to be able to ski to your fullest potential.
-That is why the Anon MIG goggle snap-back is the choice of many TVS dwellers.
-It combines the ability to change lenses at a moments notice with a magnetic attachment on the frame, and the popular ‘snap-back’ retro technology, commonly found in hats, on the back keeping the goggle snug.
+That is why the new SMITH I/O MAG goggle is the choice of many TVS dwellers.
+It combines the ability to change lenses at a moments notice with a magnetic attachment on the frame, and the popular chromo-pop lenses continue to do what they do best, give you the best vision on the hill.
 It works over the helmet, under the helmet, and most important keeps your vision at tip-top levels.

-Pants: Some people prefer pants, but the consensus among those that ski dozens of days a year is bibs are the way to go.
-Flylows’ Baker Bib has been the ‘pant’ of choice since they began producing them a few years back.
+Pants: Some people prefer bibs, but the consensus among those that ski dozens of days a year is pants are the way to go.
+Elevenate’s Bec De Rosses Pant has been the pant of choice since they began producing them a few years back.
 They are durable and hold up on those cold days, but they allow for a lot of breath-ability via the vent on the warmer days or while hiking.
-Made for ski patrollers at Mount Baker, these bibs can endure just about anything mother nature can offer.
-Honorable mention goes to the Norrona lyngen alpha100 3/4 pants, which might be one the best new products on the market.
+Honorable mention goes to the Bogner Fire+Ice Ski Overall, which might be one the best new products on the market for ladies.
 Suitable for just about every situation on the mountain or even near the mountains, they are lightweight yet warm and cozy.